How to Start a Photography Business: A Step-by-Step Guide

-Thanks to the proliferation of smartphones with great cameras (for mobile devices, that is), it seems like everybody wants to try their hand at being a photographer.
+Thanks to the proliferation of smartphones with sophisticated cameras on them (for mobile devices, that is), it seems like everybody wants to try their hand at being a photographer.
 But not everyone has what it takes to start a business.

-But there’s a big difference between those who take the perfect selfie and those who can actually capture the perfect moments and call themselves professional photographers.
-If you’re interested in starting a photography business, you know there must be more to it than pointing your iPhone and clicking the capture button.
+But there’s a huge difference between those who can take the perfect selfie and those who can actually capture the perfect moments and call themselves professional photographers.
+If you’re wondering how to start a photography business, know there’s much more to it than pointing your iPhone and clicking the capture button.

 As with any professional endeavor, starting a photography business requires a significant investment of time and money into securing the basics: equipment, a business plan, a website, an LLC to limit your liability, starting capital that perhaps goes beyond what you have saved in the bank, and—if you need it—a studio or other space to take pictures of your customers.

 Luckily, photography is an industry that doesn’t always require a lot of startup investment.
-Depending on your focus, your needs, and the kind of equipment you already have on hand, you might be able to start your photography business today.
+Depending on your focus, your needs, and the kind of equipment you already have on hand, you might be able to start your photography business as soon as today.

 “I run my business out of my camera bag and my computer bag,” says Alexa Klorman, owner of Alexa Drew Photography in New York City.
 “Because you don’t need to use film anymore—you used to have to buy that—the overhead every month is just my travel to and from my sessions, and any sort of expenses in running the business.”

 If you already have things like a camera body, lens, and flash, you’re on your way.
 They don’t even have to be very good or expensive pieces of equipment—just yet.
 Here’s how to start a photography business so you can start making a living off your pictures.